Fred Zeller: World War II

 Opposed to the Munich agreement and Nazism, Zeller became part of the French Resistance from the start of the German occupation of France.

 After the armistice of June 1940, Zeller united with the Fourth International Committee of Yvan Craipeau and POI.
 On 30 August 1940 the first underground newspaper of the Occupation, The Truth is released.
+He was part of, and led, the National Republican Movement alongside Henri Sellier and others.

 Post war

 After the war, Zeller joined the Internationalist Communist Party, from September 1946 to the end of 1947, before participating in the creation of the Revolutionary Democratic Rally.

 Zeller then withdrew progressively from activism to devote himself to painting, painting mainly surrealism and symbolism.
 In 1948, he retired to Èze, a small village in the French alps, and two years later he created a museum of local history.

 In 1953 he received the lodge "Masonic Vanguard" of the Masonic of the Grand Orient of France, Fred Zeller was elected Grand Master of GODF in 1971, a position he held until 1973.

 Zeller became a Member of the Socialist Party in 1957, he created the brotherly Study Circle and Socialist Action, led by former Trotskyists, and serves as a bridge between the Grand Orient and the SFIO.
 Until 1960, he was close to the current Socialist Nation of Auguste Lecoeur and Pierre Hervé.

 Zeller died on 7 February 2003 in Bergerac, aged ninety years.

 In 2009, a retrospective exhibition of his paintings was presented to the Centre for Education and Research ENSAM.

 In 2012, the Grand Master of the Grand Orient of France, Guy Arcizet inaugurates the Paris headquarters of the Masonic a plaque commemorating the work of Zeller, calling him "the initiator of the externalization of the work of the Grand Orient of France," said Guy Arcizet on this occasion.